kFo/reference/tactics.rst

 ``econstructor``

-    Similar to ``constructor``, but only non dependent premises are added as new goals.
+    Similar to ``constructor``, but only non-dependent premises are added as new goals.

 ``left``